 This one wasn’t as hard as the other two as for me Martha Jones beats Nurse Chapel easily.
-I do like Nurse Chapel, but I’m sorry no way can she top Martha.
-Both Chapel and Martha had the rather bad luck to fall in love with cold, unfeeling aliens (well the Doctor was more just unfeeling towards her) however Martha I think had more to her character than just the unrequited love interest.
+Chapel and Martha had the rather bad luck to fall in love with cold, unfeeling aliens (well the Doctor was more just unfeeling towards her) however Martha I think had more to her character than just the unrequited love interest.
 She saved the entire earth from the Master in the season finale also she eventually got over her crush on the Doctor and came back in Doctor Who series 4 and Torchwood series 2 as a truly strong and independent character.
-Chapel however never really got over Spock, and though she did help to save the day a few times it was never to the same extent as Martha Jones so Who definitely wins this round.
+Chapel however never really got over Spock, and though she did help to save the day a few times it was never to the same extent as Martha Jones, so Who definitely wins this round.

 Doctor Who 2 Star Trek 1

 Classic Who and The Next Generation both had this type of character, the smug boy genius who thinks he is better than the main hero and not surprisingly is despised by the majority of fans as a result.

 Well of the two of them I’m going to say Adric was less annoying.
 I think people tend to be a bit too hard on Adric.
 I always thought he was quite interesting as he was one of the most tragic characters in the history of Doctor Who.
 He never fits in anywhere, even among the Doctor and his companions (with the Doctor often treating him as a bumbling oaf at best.)